AngryMaciek/SC4DA/README.md

 ## Repository

-This repository consist of 10 files:
+This repository consists of 10 files:

 | File | Description |
 | ------ | ------ |